fpigeon/gatsby-blog/pages/pages/resume/index.md

 <div class="summary-box">
     <h3 class="summary-h3 text-center">Summary</h3>
     <p class="summary-p">
         With over 15 years of IT experience, I'm broadening my horizons into web and mobile development.
-I'm a U.S. Army veteran, hold a SECRET clearance, and have a Bachelor's Degree in Management, CIS.
+I'm a U.S. Army veteran, hold a SECRET clearance, and have a Bachelor's Degree in Management, Computer Information Systems.
 I am fluent in English and Spanish, a focused team player, a lifetime learner, and am excited to take on new challenges that combine my creativity and business sense.
     </p>
 </div>

 <h2 class="section-h2"><i class="fa fa-briefcase"></i> Work Experience</h2>